PythonDataScience24/AirBnB-DataScienceProject/README.md

 # AirBnB Dataset - a reporting tool for the Airbnb accommodations ---
 # Welcome
-Welcome to our AriBNB reporting and anylysis plattform!
+Welcome to our AriBnB reporting and anylysis plattform!
 Great to have you here!
 With this short Documentation we would like to give you some relevant Information about the goal of the app and why you should use it.
 So, let's get startet.
 TODO: Make sure to mention that per April 23 we are the 3rd team to choose the Airbnb dataset.